 Finally, Ms. Orman mentions SelectQuote.com as a recommended insurance agency.
 While it is true that this company does work with some of the nation’s top life insurance companies, they are not for everyone.
 You can learn more in our review of SelectQuote, but in the meantime, here are some main points to consider:

-First and foremost, you should know that the main reason Suze Orman even mentions SelectQuote is because they are a paid sponsor of her TV show, not necessarily because their company merits a recommendation.
+First and foremost, Suze is paid by SelectQuote.
+You should know that the main reason Suze Orman even mentions SelectQuote is because they are a paid sponsor of her TV show, not necessarily because their company merits a recommendation.

 SelectQuote is not actually an insurance agency, but a call center made up of “agents” trying to meet their selling quotas.
 The problem with these types of places is that you are often pressured to purchase a policy when you first call them, and then you will hardly get to speak to the same person twice.

-SelectQuote only offers coverage from 11 Life Insurance companies, thereby limiting your choices and likeliness of getting the lowest premiums possible.
-We, we not only work with all of the providers SelectQuote does, but also over 20 additional top insurance companies.
+SelectQuote only offers coverage from 11 life insurance companies, thereby limiting your choices and likeliness of getting the lowest premiums possible.
+By contrast, Life Insurance Blog works with all of the providers SelectQuote does, but also over 20 additional companies.

 If you happen to be one of the many individuals with a pre-existing medical condition, you will not be offered the best prices with SelectQuote.
 This is largely because they are limited in their insurance providers and therefore are not able to compare a wide variety of quotes.

-So, the bottom line is that while Ms. Orman does offer some very good financial advice on her show and in her books, her recommendations on life insurance should not be heeded without first considering all the details.
+So, the bottom line is that Ms. Orman does offer some very good financial advice on her show and in her books.
+However, the Susie Orman life insurance recommendations we’ve come across should not be heeded without first considering all the details.
+There are many advantages and disadvantages of life insurance, and it’s not as simple as how Suze explains it.

-If you’re interested in life insurance and would like personalized, attentive service, please feel free to give us a call at 888-411-1329.
+If you’re interested in life insurance and would like personalized, attentive service, please feel free to give us a call.
 We’ll get you a customized quote and more information on getting the right term life insurance coverage for you.

 Thanks for reading our post, WHAT DOES SUZE ORMAN SAY ABOUT LIFE INSURANCE?
 Please leave a comment or questions below.